vygr/ChrysaLisp/README.md

 class libraries, C-Script compiler, Lisp interpreter, debugger, profiler, vector font engine, and more.
 It supports MacOS, Windows, and Linux for x64, Riscv64 and Arm64 and eventually will move to bare metal.
-It also allows the modeling of various network topologies and the use of USB-links for joining heterogeneous host networks.
+It also allows the modeling of various network topologies and the use of ChrysaLib hub_nodes to join heterogeneous host networks.
 It has a virtual CPU instruction set and a powerful object and class system for the assembler and high-level languages.
 It has function-level dynamic binding and loading and a command terminal with a familiar interface for pipe-style command line applications.
 A Common Lisp-like